av3nger/market-exporter/README.txt

 That's it!
 After the export process completes, you will get a link to the YML file which you should upload to Yandex Market.

 == Frequently Asked Questions ==

+= What currencies are supported? =

+Yandex Market support six types of currency: Russian Ruble (RUB), Ukrainian Hryvnia (UAH), Belarusian Ruble (BYR), Kazakhstani Tenge (KZT), US Dollar (USD) and Euro (EUR).
+But WooCommerce doesn't support Belarusian Ruble (BYR) and Kazakhstani Tenge (KZT).
+So the plugin checks what currency you are using.
+If it's Russian Ruble (RUB) or Ukrainian Hryvnia (UAH), then the products are exported under that currency.
+If you are using US Dollar (USD) or Euro (EUR), then the products are exporter under that currency *but* Yandex Market will list all the products in Russian Ruble (RUB) making a USD-RUB or EUR-RUB conversion using the bank exchange rate of the country of the shop.
+Country is selected in the partner interface of Yandex Market.

 = Does this plugin work with newest WP version and also older versions? =